comp1010mq/comp1010mq.github.io/transition_to_processing.md

 Programmers need to know how the machine they are programming actually work.
 This is one of your primary tasks early on.
 You can copy-and-paste some programs, and even make small changes to them, without understanding the underlying machine but you will run out of runway very quickly.

 So, what exactly occurs when a processing program is run?
-If we think of the process as a _conversation_ betwen different _actors_ we would see a conversation like this:
+If we think of the process as a _conversation_ between different _actors_ we would see a conversation like this:

 {: .chat.user.left}
 Please run this program